DeepshikhaUTD/Fetch_Rewards/README.md

 Performed binning on the AGE column to count users in age groups.

+Data points where the year of birth is earlier than 1940 were removed after detecting outliers through a boxplot and distribution analysis.
+These entries, such as birthdates set to 1900-01-01, are likely default values in the system.

 #**Transactions Table:**

 Updated data types for SCAN_DATE, PURCHASE_DATE, FINAL_SALE, FINAL_QUANTITY, and BARCODE.